anebz/cloud/Accreditations/aws_developer_associate.md

 * Maximum execution duration for a Lambda request is 900s=15mins
 * The maximum deployment package size is 50MB, and the max size of code/dependencies zipped into a deployment package is 250MB
 * Lambda has a limit to the number of functions that can run simultaneously in a region.
 Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.
 Avoid recursion!
-* Maximum RAM is 10GB
+* **Maximum RAM is 10GB**

-Make sure the dependencies are included in the deployment package, along with the code, to improve startup time

 > Monitoring and security

 With **step functions** you can visualize serverless applications, they automatically trigger and track each step so if something goes wrong you can track what went wrong where.
 With step functions you can track flows executed by Lambda functions, and you can control multiple Lambda functions.
-With Step functions state machines you can orchestrate the workflow
+With Step functions state machines you can orchestrate the workflow.

 With Lambda authorizer, a 3rd party authorization mechanism is used to invoke the Lambda function.

 Lambda works on S3 events asynchronously and for asynchronous invocations, Lambda retries function errors twice.
-If the retries fail, you can use dead letter queues to direct unprocessed events to an SQS queue.
+If the retries fail, direct unprocessed events to a dead-letter SQS queue.

 > Concurrency: \# requests that a Lambda function is serving at a time.

 If a function is invoked while a request is still undergoing, another instance is allocated, increasing the functions' concurrency.
 Reaching the concurrency limit leads to latency bottlenecks.
-To enable the function to scale without fluctuations in latency, use provisioned concurrency.
+To enable the function to scale without fluctuations in latency, use *provisioned* concurrency.
 By allocationg this before an increase in invocations, you can ensure that all requests are served by initialized instances with very low latency.
 You can also configure application auto scaling to manage provisioned concurrency on a schedule or based on use.
 To increase provisioned concurrency automatically as needed, use the app auto scaling API to register a target and create a scaling policy.

-You can set up reserved concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
+You can set up *reserved* concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
 This is used to limit the maximum concurrency for a given Lambda function.

 If Lambda is working with Kinesis data streams, it works synchronously.
 If it encounters errors, it doesn't proceed execution and retries until the error is resolved or the data expired.

 Lambda & X-Ray, no need to install daemon in Lambda.
 Only the IAM role assigned to Lambda should have access to X-Ray.

-## Monitoring
+## 2. Monitoring

 * CloudTrail: monitors API calls in the AWS platform.
-Logs all authenticated API requests to IAM and STS APIs.
+Logs all authenticated API requests to IAM and STS APIs
 * AWS config records the state of your AWS env and can notify you of changes
 * AWS Budgets needs approximately 5 weeks of usage data to generate budget forecasts

-### Cloudwatch
+### 2.1.
+Cloudwatch

 * host level metrics: CPU, network, disk and status check
 * Custom metrics: can be used for RAM, \# logged-in users.
 Min 1min granularity
 * By default, Cloudwatch stores the log data indefinitely, but you can change the retention
 * CloudWatch metrics: they tell the rate at which the function/code is executing, but can't help with debugging the error
-* Cloudwatch logs: Lambda pushes all logs to CW Logs
 * You can retrieve data from any terminated instance after its termination
 * For alarms that should be triggered only if it breaches 2 evaluation periods, set data points to alarm as 2 while creating the alarm
 * CloudWatch integration feature with S3 allows to export log data from CW log groups to S3
 * *Cloudwatch events*: when the AWS environment changes, AWS resources can be triggered.
 You can create custom events or events generated periodically.
 * Log group data is always encrypted in CloudWatch logs, with the optional choice of using KMS for this encryption with the customer master key with the CLI command `associate-kms-key`

-### X-Ray
+### 2.2.
+X-Ray

 Prerequisites: install X-Ray daemon in the instance, create IAM role, give X-Ray permission: xray:PutTraceSegments and xray:PutTelemetryRecords and instrument the app with daemon and SDK.